 - Risk: Attendees understand that there is an inherent risk of exposure to COVID-19 in any public place where people are present.
-Those purchasing or attending Joffrey performances voluntarily assume all risks related to exposure to COVID-19.
+Those purchasing or attending Joffrey performances and/or events voluntarily assume all risks related to exposure to COVID-19.

 Frequently Asked Questions

-- Manual card check: Upon theater entrance, patrons may provide a valid photo ID and proof of vaccination.
+Manual card check: Upon theater entrance, patrons may provide a valid photo ID and proof of vaccination.
 An original vaccination card, a photocopy of your card, or a photo on your smartphone showing your vaccination card is appropriate proof of vaccination.

-What does fully vaccinated mean?
+What does “fully vaccinated” mean?

 Individuals must show full vaccination with a vaccine approved by the U.S. Food and Drug Administration (FDA) or by the World Health Organization (WHO).

-How long will this policy be in place?
+For how long will this policy be in place?

-Currently, the policy is in place through December 31, 2021.
 We will continue to review our policies on an ongoing basis to evolve with the best practices around health and safety and may revise policies accordingly.